 How to plant Echinacea

-- Monitor your new plantings for pest damage and keep space clear around the young plant, removing excess growth from neighbouring plants in the border to reduce competition.
+— Keep a close eye on your new plantings for pest damage and keep space clear around the young plant, removing weeds and also excess growth from neighbouring plants to reduce competition.
+Ensure the soil remains slightly moist around new plants during the first growing season.

 — This perennial is hardy and does not require winter protection in areas with mild winters.
 In colder areas, it is recommended to apply mulch around Echinaceas to help protect them from severe weather, particularly while they’re still young.